Ariges770/Finance-API/README.md

 Fast API generates automated docs, these can be found at `\docs`.
 Alternatively, you can use `\redoc` for a different style

 ### Tests
-Being that building robust applications is my highest priority, I have implemented unit testing using Pytest. in order to run these tests use...
+Being that building robust applications is my highest priority, I have implemented unit testing using Pytest.
+To run these tests use...
 ```Bash
 make test
 ```